benjaminbardossy-dotcom/DIY-Solder-Fume-Extractor/README.md

    - Upload the STL files to a 3D printing software of your choice and print the case, OR alternatively order the STL files to a vender which offers 3D printing services if you don't have access to a 3D printer
 4. Assemble
    - Gather your parts needed
-   - Use a solder pen with the M2 insert attachment to heat up the inserts and place them into their designated spots on the model(see design photos)
+   - Use a solder pen with the M2 insert attachment to heat up the inserts and place them into their designated spots on the model(see [how it fits together](#how-it-fits-together))
    - Superglue the switch into place in its designated spot
    - Cut the head off of the 12V adapter to expose the positive and negative wires
    - Solder the positive wire to one end of the switch, and the negative to the other